 And the result is a cinematic look with some intensity and a slight desaturation.

-You can achieve this look by editing these setting on your own photos, or simply use our Cinema Lightroom Presets to accomplish the task quickly.
+You can achieve this look by editing these settings on your own photos, or simply use our Cinema Lightroom Presets to accomplish the task quickly.
+This is an effect you can use frequently with a lot of different types of photos.
+It works well with street or urban photos, travel photos, as well as some portraits and landscapes.